 The practice used patient surveys, comment cards and verbal comments to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients/ staff the practice had acted on such as current magazines in the waiting room.
+We saw examples of suggestions from patients the practice had acted on.
+For example, as a result of patient feedback that practice had purchased children books for the waiting room.